 Hopefully, nobody will want to associate themselves with ethically irresponsible companies in the near future, no matter how profitable they might be.
 This will encourage everyone to comply with ESG terms, growing the industry into the new normal.

 Nowadays, people who want to follow ESG investment trends don’t have to look far.
-There are many ESG investment funds, ETFs, and mutual funds available for investors to pool in their funds.
+There are many ESG funds, ETFs, and mutual funds available for investors to pool in their funds.

 Besides that, information about these funds is becoming more accessible through financial advice representatives who display them as a profitable asset allocation option.